ycrash/yc-data-script/README.md

 c) ```mac/yc``` - If you are running on MAC, then use this script.

+4. You can execute the yc script by issuing following command:
 ```
 ./yc -j {JAVA_HOME} -onlyCapture -p {PID} -hd
 ```